How Robot Vacuum Cleans Corners & Hard To Reach Areas

 Robot vacuums have sensors that help them to navigate around corners and other obstacles.
 Many robot vacuums use LiDAR and will map a room, which allows them to get smarter over time.

+These sensors help the vacuum to map out the room and avoid bumping into furniture or walls.
 The sensors also help the vacuum to know when it has reached a corner so that it can turn and clean it properly.

 Some robot vacuums even have cameras that give them a better view of the room and help them to navigate more easily.